Harsh-Garg12/Zomato-Ordering-Agent/README.md

 ---

-## 📎 License

 This project is for research and educational purposes only.

----

-## 💬 Feedback

 If you try it out, feel free to share your feedback or raise issues!
+**If you like this project, please give a star to this repo.**